Table of Contents

 3. Design should allow ease of assembly

-Over the years, several methods have been developed to allow ease of assembly.
+Over the years, several methods have been developed to allow ease of mechanical assembly.
 Engineers should first consider when and where the assembly process will take place.
 Assembling the product in the field will be different from assembling it in a work line.

 Here are some of the essential tips to ensure ease of assembly: